This page contains information for those students who are registered for MUSC 1000 and for those who wish to perform in the Music Convocation venue.

 The opportunity to perform before one's own peers can be an extremely valuable experience, one which can be shared by as many students as possible.

-Information on specific performers is posted on bulletin boards around the School of Music, in the week prior to the performance.
+Information on specific performers is posted on bulletin boards around the School of Music, in the week prior to the performance, and on Cougarview (for students who are registered for Convocation).